fgregoretti/Cpp-AIF/doc/generative_model_classes.md

 likelihood(decltype(Iseq)... size)
 ```
 **Parameters**
-- `size` integer sequence of the size in ecah dimension
+- `size` integer sequence of the size in each dimension

 ***Public methods:***
 ```c++